paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-082-state-agricultural-loan-mediation-programs.md

 <a id="section-5105"></a>
 ## § 5105.
 Report

-Not later than January 1, 1998, the Secretary of Agriculture shall report to Congress on—
+Not later than 2 years after December 20, 2018, the Secretary shall submit to Congress a report describing—

 (1) the effectiveness of the State mediation programs receiving matching grants under this chapter;

-(2) recommendations for improving the delivery of mediation services to producers; and
+(2) recommendations for improving the delivery of mediation services to producers;

+(3) the steps being taken to ensure that State mediation programs receive timely funding under this chapter; and

-(3) the savings to the States as a result of having a mediation program.
+(4) the savings to the States as a result of having a mediation program.

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–334 amended section generally.
+Prior to amendment, section required a report related to mediation programs no later than Jan.
+1, 1998.

 1994—Pub.
 L. 103–354 in introductory provisions substituted “1998” for “1990”, in par.
 (1) struck out “agricultural loan” before “mediation programs”, and in par.
 (3) substituted “a mediation” for “an agricultural loan mediation”.

 <a id="section-5106"></a>
 ## § 5106.
 Authorization of appropriations

-There are authorized to be appropriated to carry out this chapter $7,500,000 for each of the fiscal years 1988 through 2018.
+There are authorized to be appropriated to carry out this chapter $7,500,000 for each of the fiscal years 1988 through 2023.

 ### Statutory Notes

 #### Amendments
+2018—Pub.
+L. 115–334 substituted “2023” for “2018”.

 2014—Pub.
 L. 113–79 substituted “2018” for “2015”.

 2010—Pub.
 L. 111–233 substituted “2015” for “2010”.